ConciseSaucer/CyberSecPortfolio/index.md

   - Talked about the cyber academy and answered questions
 - MUTC
   - 10/31/24
-  - Presenation on cyber awareness
+  - Presenation on cyber awareness to MUTC and Ivy Tech faculty/students

 # Education